- Monday – 14:00 – 17:00

 *Children must be accompanied by an adult

-The Development Trust is one of the Dollar Co-ops supported causes for 2018 and we are grateful to have been able to use some of that funding for our initial start-up costs.
+The Development Trust was one of the Dollar Co-op’s supported causes for 2018 and we were grateful to have been able to use some of that funding for our initial start-up costs.

 Many people have generously offered to donate books.
 We are happy to take most books, however at the moment we are keen to develop our teenage collection, most notably:

 - The Tatooist of Auschwitz